dawiong/report-a-cab/README.md

 1. Run `ionic serve` to run the app in a browser
 2. On a separate terminal, navigate to the `server` folder, and run `meteor` to start the backend server.
 Optionally, run `meteor mongo` on a separate terminal, to check the collection store.
+3. [Requires android development tools to be installed, refer to [Ionic Installation Guide] (http://ionicframework.com/docs/guide/installation.html)] `ionic emulate android` to run Android emulator, or `ionic run android` to run in phone